So, a loose gas cap, is among the many causes, for a check engine light to come on.

 Broken Gas Cap

-Struggling to tighten your gas cap is a common sign of a broken gas cap.
-Often, gas caps are made so that they will click once to indicate they are tightened.
-If you do not hear a clicking noise despite tightening the cap as usual; or if you hear a click but the cap pops back loose; you may need to replace your gas cap.
+So, struggling to tighten your gas cap, is a common sign, of a broken gas cap.
+Because, gas caps are made, so that they will click once, to indicate they are tightened.
+What if, you do not hear a clicking noise, despite tightening the cap as usual.
+In addition, you may hear a click.
+But, the cap pops back loose, you may need to replace your gas cap.

 Smell of Gasoline

-Damage or wear and tear to the gas cap may cause vapors from the gas tank to leak; resulting in the inside of your vehicle smelling like gasoline.
+Damage or wear and tear to the gas cap, may cause vapors from the gas tank to leak.
+Consequently, resulting in the inside of your vehicle, smelling like gasoline.

 Check Engine Light

-The most common reason for a check engine light is a loose gas cap.
+Above all, the most common reason for a check engine light, is a loose gas cap.
 Since the check engine light comes on for many reasons, it is best to scan the vehicle for trouble codes.
-If your check engine light is on, you cannot pass an emissions test.
+Furthermore, if your check engine light is on, you cannot pass an emissions test.

 Evaporative Emission Control System (EVAP) Self Test

-Modern vehicles have an automotive diagnostic system known as OBD-II (on-board diagnostics).
-This system monitors a number of engine and emissions-related components, to ensure that everything is in working order.
-The (EVAP) can detect fuel vapor leaks, that allow gasoline fumes to escape from the gas tank and EVAP system.
+Modern vehicles have an automotive diagnostic system, known as OBD-II (on-board diagnostics).
+This system monitors a number of engine and emissions-related components.
+And, ensures that everything is in working order.
+The (EVAP) can detect fuel vapor leaks, that allow gasoline fumes, to escape from the gas tank and EVAP system.

-The (EVAP) monitor runs a self-test that checks the integrity of the system to make sure there are no leaks.
-If the fuel tank and (EVAP) system fail to hold pressure during the test, it indicates a leak.
+So, the (EVAP) monitor runs a self-test, that checks the integrity of the system.
+Most importantly, to make sure there are no leaks.
+Consequently, if the fuel tank and (EVAP) system, fail to hold pressure during the test, it indicates a leak.

-- A large leak such as that caused by a loose or missing gas cap; will set either a code P0455 ( Large Leak ) or a code P0457 ( Loose Gas Cap ).
+- A large leak, such as that caused by a loose or missing gas cap.
+Most often, will set either a code, P0455 ( Large Leak ) or a code P0457 ( Loose Gas Cap ).

-Remember, the (EVAP) leak self-test does not repeat on every drive cycle.
-It may take a few days before the (EVAP) leak self-check will run.
-If no leaks are found, the check engine light should go out.
-However, if the check engine light remains on, the cause may be something else; that will require further diagnosis with a scan tool.
+Remember, the (EVAP) leak self-test, does not repeat on every drive cycle.
+It may take a few days, before the (EVAP) leak self-check will run.
+So, if no leaks are found, the check engine light should go out.
+However, if the check engine light remains on, the cause may be something else.
+Then, that will require further diagnosis, with a scan tool.

-So, if you think your gas cap is loose, it is important that you have it inspected by a professional; to determine if you should replace the gas cap.
-Finally, while the smell of gas may be unpleasant, a loose case cap can have costly consequences if not addressed.
+So, if you think your gas cap is loose, it is important that you have it inspected by a professional.
+Consequently, to determine if you should, replace the gas cap.
+Finally, while the smell of gas may be unpleasant, a loose case cap can have costly consequences, if not addressed.